its-Syntax/Air-notes/README.md

 - Storage: localStorage under the key air-notes:v1
 - No external requests or server storage.
 Everything runs locally in the browser.
 - Clear data: use the Reset button in the UI, or remove the localStorage key via devtools.

+Changelog
+- 0.1.0 - 2025-10-23
+  - Initial release
+  - Lightweight form for Departure and Arrival
+  - Auto-save to localStorage as you type
+  - One-click Reset to clear all fields
+  - Minimal UI focused on readability and speed

 License
 - Copyright (c) 2025 AirNotes contributors.
 All rights reserved.